Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 - Track emails and clickable links

-14. Find Out CC Possibilities
+14. Find Out Who To CC

 Your first email is not for closing sales or initiating negotiations.
 Instead, your first email is an attempt at building relationships.
 Use your initial email to find out who else in the prospect’s company may need to join in the conversation.

 For instance, does your email recipient need to consult someone else?
-If so, ask your contact whether you need to CC someone else in their organization in follow-up emails.
+If so, ask your contact whether you need to CC someone in their organization in follow-up emails.

 15. Have a Strong Closing